5 Best Mint Alternatives for Canadians in 2026 (Free & Paid)

 Is there a free Mint alternative for Canadians?

 Yes.
-Waypoint Budget offers a free forever tier (not a trial) with unlimited manual transactions, scan receipt import (upload photos of receipts or bank statements for automatic extraction), CSV file upload from your bank, all budget categories, AI Coach (5 messages/day), and 24 months of history.
+Waypoint Budget offers a free forever tier (not a trial) with unlimited manual transactions, scan receipt import (upload photos of receipts or bank statements for automatic extraction), CSV file upload from your bank, all budget categories, Smart Money Coach (5 messages/day), and 24 months of history.
 The Free plan requires no bank connection - you can add transactions manually, scan receipts, or upload CSV files.
 Bank sync (automatic transaction import via encrypted Plaid) is optional and available on Plus/Pro plans only.
 KOHO also offers free basic tracking with a prepaid card.
 Most other Mint alternatives require paid subscriptions.

 Can I export my Mint data to a new app?